Eschatologue/CM_wiki/docs/lore/antares/nation/myrkheim.md

 ### The Dwarvish-Albion War

 *"It was a never-ending tide of Iron Walkers and Steel Elephants.
-We don't know, we are not ready"*
+We don't know, we are not ready"*{ .emq }
 — Commander Vigbjord Styrkarsson, after the first battle against Albion { .quote }